 At the University of Hertfordshire, we place great importance on making sure you are prepared for working in your chosen industry.
 As part of this, we try to make sure you have the best facilities available to you because of this many of our courses have practical simulation included as core elements.

-In the School of Life and Medical Sciences this is seen mainly within the department of Pharmacy, Pharmacology and Postgraduate Medicine.
-It is also widely used by the School of Health and Social Work by Paramedics, Midwives, Nurses and Radiographers to become a multi-disciplinary learning environment.
+In the School of Life and Medical Sciences, this is seen within all departments.
+It is also widely used by the School of Health and Social Work by paramedics, midwives, nurses and radiographers making it a multi-disciplinary learning environment.